quantum-tinkerer/MeanFi/README.md

 - density-density interactions,
 - finite- and zero-temperature mean-field calculations,
+- adaptive and fixed-grid Brillouin-zone integration methods,
 - tight-binding dictionary workflows,
 - optional `kwant` conversion helpers.

 Not supported in the main package:

-- k-grid based self-consistent solvers,
 - superconducting pairing terms.

 For `kT = 0`, the Brillouin zone is treated as a torus mathematically.
 The simplicial backend keeps duplicated seam vertices rather than identifying opposite faces in the cache, but it starts from a seam-safe `2^d` partition of the fundamental cell so no root simplex spans opposite faces.
-Setting `max_subdivisions=0` on `Model` keeps that root mesh only, which is the closest analogue to a very coarse fixed `k` grid.
+Setting `AdaptiveSimplex(max_refinements=0)` keeps only that root mesh, which is the closest analogue to a very coarse fixed `k` grid and does not provide a density-matrix error indicator.